Flash for cash scams – how to avoid being tricked

 Flash for cash scams are common and dangerously easy to be fooled by.
 Even if you’re thinking ‘there’s no way I’d be tricked into this’, it’s much better to be safe than sorry, and to know exactly what to avoid.

 This scam is a variation of the ‘crash for cash’ con that has been attacking motorists for years.
-It words by criminals flash their car headlights to let you out of a junction or petrol station, then deliberately drive into your car.
+It works by criminals flash their car headlights to let you out of a junction or petrol station, then deliberately drive into your car.
 Then they will make a claim on your insurance policy for the damage you apparently caused their vehicle, and for the ‘injury’ they have suffered.

 The tricky thing about this scam is that according to the insurance companies its one driver’s word against another – and you have no way of proving what’s actually happened.
 Furthermore, according to the Highway Code, flashing lights are not a valid indicator to proceed, so even if the insurance claim assessor believes you, it doesn’t stand up as a defence.